DiagProf/Restoring-My-Audi-A4-B5/AudiConncert1RadioRepair/FixingMyAudiConcertRadio.md

 -<img src="./Pic/22.jpg" title="" alt="Pic" data-align="inline">
 -<img src="./Pic/23.jpg" title="" alt="Pic" data-align="inline">

 With an adapter socket for the LabTool-48 I can read the entire memory.
-The EEPROM is part of this dump.With an adapter socket for the LabTool-48 I can read the entire memory.
 The EEPROM is part of this dump.

 -<img src="./Pic/24.jpg" title="" alt="Pic" data-align="inline">